VivekGupta137/vgblog/src/content/docs/high-level-design/databases.md

 **Examples** - MySQL,Oracle Database,Microsoft SQL Server,IBM DB2,Postgres,SQLite

+### Pros
+- range queries
+- secondary indexes
+- transactions with the ACID properties

 ### Drawback
 **Impedance mismatch** - there is a difference between how the data is structured in relational model as compared to in-memory data structures (like Objects).